Nazi racial theories: Iranians

 In 1936, the Nazi Office of Racial Politics, in response to a question from the German Foreign Ministry, classified non-Jewish Turks as Europeans, but "left unanswered the question of how to think about the obviously non-European Arabs, Persians, and Muslims."
 Later that year, ahead of the Summer Olympic Games in Berlin, the Nazis responded to questions from the Egyptians by saying that the Nuremberg racial laws did not apply to them, and after the Iranian ambassador to Berlin "assured German officials that 'there was no doubt that the Iranian, as an Aryan,' was 'racially kindred (artverwandt) with the Germans," the German Foreign Ministry "assured the Iranian Embassy in Berlin that the correct distinction between was not between "Aryans and non-Aryans" but rather between "persons of German and related blood on one hand and Jews as well as racially alien on the other."
 Iranians were classified as "pure-blooded Aryans" and thus were excluded from the Nuremberg Laws.
 This served as official confirmation by the Nazi state that Iranians and Germans share racial affinity.
 This Aryan classification effectively rendered Iranians as being "of related blood" to Germans, since the Expert Advisor for Population and Racial Policy had already redefined "Aryan" as someone who is "tribally" related to "German blood".
 Also, according to Amir-Abbas Hoveyda, who lived in Europe during World War II, German authorities were more lenient on allowing Iranian students like himself to travel throughout the Nazi-occupied territories because they were of "Aryan stock."

 In Iran, Reza Shah regularly promoted the Aryan heritage of Iranians.
 Nazi publications in Germany such as Völkischer Beobachter also praised Reza Shah's politics of national renewal, emphasizing these Aryan racial connections.
-Due to their mutual promotion of Aryanism and strong economic ties, Reza Shah and Hitler developed a close diplomatic friendship.
+Due to their mutual promotion of the Aryan race and strong economic ties, Reza Shah and Hitler developed a close diplomatic friendship.
 During the Anglo-Soviet invasion of Iran, Hitler noted:

 If there is anyone who is praying for the success of our arms, it must be the Shah of Persia.
 As soon as we drop in on him, he'll have nothing more to fear from England.